- Open enrollment for 2022 health coverage in Massachusetts: November 1, 2021 through January 23, 2022.

-- Rates increased by an average of 7.9% for 2021 in the Massachusetts individual and small group market.
+- Rates increased by an average of 6.9% for 2022 in the Massachusetts individual and small group market, on the heels of a 7.9% increase in 2021.

 - Lowest uninsured rate and lowest average unsubsidized premiums in the country.